 Enhancing local communities

-Crossrail is the first project in the UK to design the stations, surrounding areas and oversite development opportunities at the same time.
+Crossrail is the first major infrastructure project in the UK to design the stations, surrounding areas and oversite development opportunities at the same time.
 This approach and wider master-planning was to help maximise regeneration along the route and create an excellent experience for the travelling public.

 Benefits across the UK